mmz-bin/BlenderAddonAutoloader/README.md

 __[日本語のreadmeはこちらから](README.ja.md)__

+# __Due to ongoing development, this script is subject to potentially disruptive changes.__

 # Blender_Add-on_Autoloader
 This script allows for the dynamic registration and unregistration of files that make up the Blender addon.
 It automates the tedious tasks of registering, unregistering, disabling, prioritizing classes, and registering shortcut keys.
 Verified to work with Blender 4.1.